hyperledger-iroha/iroha-2-docs/src/help/configuration-issues.md

 # Troubleshooting Configuration Issues

-This section offers troubleshooting tips for issues with Iroha 2 configuration.
+This section offers troubleshooting tips for issues with Iroha 2 and Iroha 3 configuration.
 Make sure you
 [checked the keys](./overview.md#check-the-keys) first, as it is the most common source of issues in Iroha.